Jeremyyiu/LocationGeofencing/README.md

 [http://locative.io](http://locative.io)

-This is the Locative app for Android.
-It's not yet available in the Google Play Store but it will be soon.
+This is the Locative app for Android, it will soon be available in the Google Play Store.

 If you'd like to contribute to it just fork this repository and create a pull-request.